 Module three is by far the most challenging module for most of my students.
 This module questions the very foundations of belief for the believer and nonbeliever alike.

 Assignments range from discussing the Cosmological Argument, Fideism, the Logical Argument of Evil, and the mother of all questions...
 Does God exist?

 Module Four: Ethics

 Students will critically examine the origins of Ethical Philosophy.
 Compare and Contrast the ideas of Consequentialism, Deontology, and Aristotle's Virtuous Mean.
 Then, students continue their critical examination on how horror can be a medium for moral ethics.
-The lectures get dicey when they compare different horror genres ranging from the supernatural to banned movies in hopes of exploring different moral theories.
-Ultimately, students will discuss the ideas of Human Condition.
+The lectures get dicey when they compare different horror genres ranging from the supernatural to banned movies to explore different moral theories.
+Ultimately, students will discuss the ideas of the Human Condition.

 The assignment in the Ethics module contains images and ideas that include sexual assault and torture.
 Being these are sensitive topics, students may elect to complete another assignment as an alternative.
 Students have their choice:

-A) After reading Philosophy of Horror and Movies Lecture Section 2, according to your own beliefs, summarize how horror movies reflect a societies moral ideas on crime vs punishment, and how do horror movies reflect an unspoken moral code within society, according to its particular era?
+According to your own beliefs, a) After reading Philosophy of Horror and Movies Lecture Section 2, summarize how horror movies reflect a society's moral ideas on crime vs. punishment.
+How do horror movies reflect an unspoken moral code within society, according to its particular era?

 B) After watching "America Revealed: Food Machine," evaluate which theory from last week's lecture allows unethical practices to continue by illustrating which actions, as a society, we allow continuing for the sake of the whole.
 Then, explain if you agree or disagree with this collective practice, and if you disagree, describe how you would overcome these obstacles.